Fleid/SQLSat-Paris-2014---DQS-MDS-PreConf/DQS.md

 #### Microsoft approach
 - Cleansing : amend, remove or enrich data
 - Matching : identify, link and merge related entries
-- Profiling : analyse, identify issue (not really good in DQS)
+- Profiling : analyze, identify issue (not really good in DQS)
 - Monitoring : track and monitor (not really good in DQS)

 What is cool : DQS is a Knowledge-Driven data quality solution.
 Let the business build a knowledge base, use that to check data quality.